 The description of program administration should include the following details:

-- procedure and person responsible for reviewing students’ academic records for certificate completion and requesting the awarding of certificates to the Registrar’s Office
+- Procedure and person responsible for reviewing students’ academic records for “declaring” certificate status to the Registrar’s office and checking for certificate completion and requesting the award of certificates through the Registrar’s Office

-All chairs or directors whose departments or programs are taking part in the proposed certificate program or whose units will be affected by the certificate program must be consulted and must submit statements of endorsement by their school or college Dean.
+All chairs or directors whose departments or programs are taking part in the proposed certificate program or whose units will be affected by the certificate program must be consulted for endorsement, and must also submit statements of endorsement by their school or college Dean.